dmarx/obsidian_vault/Poisson's Equation.md

-Poisson's equation is a fundamental partial differential equation (PDE) in mathematical physics, central to fields such as electrostatics, mechanical engineering, theoretical physics, and heat transfer.
-Named after the French mathematician and physicist [[Siméon Denis Poisson]], it generalizes Laplace's equation to include a source term, representing the presence of a source or sink within the domain under consideration.
+Poisson's equation is a [[Fundamental Partial Differential Equations|fundamental partial differential equation]] (PDE) in mathematical physics, central to fields such as electrostatics, mechanical engineering, theoretical physics, and heat transfer.
+Named after the French mathematician and physicist [[Siméon Denis Poisson]], it generalizes [[Laplace's equation]] to include a source term, representing the presence of a source or sink within the domain under consideration.

 ### Mathematical Formulation